 How can I sell a car in Hong Kong?

 It’s a lot harder to sell a second-hand car in Hong Kong than it is to buy one.
 First, you will need to spend the time and money to get your car looking good (there’s a lot of competition).
 Second, you will need to be sure to get all your paper-work in order.
 Finally, you will need to advertise your car widely.
 We have an entire article dedicated to this topic, to learn more click here.

 We hope this article helps you when you’re buying a second-hand car in Hong Kong.
 With so many second-hand cars available in Hong Kong, take the time to understand the market.

 If you accept the first seemingly good deal, you may end up kicking yourself later.
-Don’t forget that you’ve got plenty of options, do your homework, take your time, and you’ll be sure to find a great deal.
+Don’t forget that you’ve got plenty of options; do your homework, and you’ll be sure to find a great deal.

 If you’ve just moved to Hong Kong, check out A Guide for Newbies in Hong Kong.
 We cover topics such as selecting insurance products in Hong Kong, the best places for buying second-hand goods, the best furniture stores in Hong Kong, and tips on selecting an apartment.

 - Best places to buy second-hand items in Hong Kong